Please note that the Tier 1 Entrepreneur Visa Route is now closed for the majority of new entries.

 TCIO was established by UKTI with the specific aim of attracting entrepreneurs from around the world to the most exciting tech hub in Europe.
 Based in London’s East End, Tech City is a resounding success.
 Four months ago IBM announced that its Global Entrepreneur Programme was coming to Tech City and the likes of Amazon, Google and Cisco are also on board.
-Leading universities are likewise enjoying the buzz with Accelerator, London Metropolitan University’s digital media business incubator, already in place offering a plethora of enterprise and business support services to Tech City entrepreneurs.
+Leading universities are likewise enjoying the buzz with Accelerators, London Metropolitan University’s digital media business incubator, already in place offering a plethora of enterprise and business support services to Tech City entrepreneurs.

 By backing projects such as Tech City, the UK Government is keen to ensure that entrepreneurs from around the world regard the UK as a leading destination.
 The UK immigration system caters specifically for this group of sought-after individuals.

-An overview of the UK’s immigration rules for entrepreneurs
+UK immigration rules for entrepreneurs

 Entrepreneurs planning to come to the UK to start a new business or invest in an existing enterprise can do so if they have: